Tulika-opt/Border-Collie-Optimization/README.md

 # Border-Collie-Optimization
-Border Collie Optimization is a new metaheuristic algorithm based on the behavior of Border Collie dogs The code is written in Matlab2019a.
+Border Collie Optimization is a new metaheuristic algorithm based on the behavior of Border Collie dogs.
+To get an idea of how the algorithm works, you can access the multimedia presentation present in https://ieeexplore.ieee.org/document/9106341.
+The code is written in Matlab2019a.
 The program execution starts with borderc.m